Linear-time logics -- a coalgebraic perspective: Preliminaries

 The functoriality of this definition follows from the preservation of $\sqsubseteq$ by $\bullet$. \item if $F = \coprod_{i \in I}F_i$, $\Rel(F)(R) : (\coprod_{i \in I}F_i X) \times (\coprod_{i \in I}F_i Y) \to S$ is defined by case analysis:

 for $i,j \in I$, $u \in F_i X$ and $v \in F_j Y$. \end{itemize} \end{defi} It follows immediately from the above definition that $q \circ \Rel(F) = (F \times F) \circ q$.
-Moreover, an easy inductive proof can be used to show that $\Rel(F)$ is a \emph{fibred} functor, and that it preserves the limits of both increasing and decreasing chains in each fibre of $q$.
+Moreover, an easy inductive proof shows that: \begin{enumerate} \item $\Rel(F)$ is a fibred functor, \item $\Rel(F)$ preserves joins of increasing countable chains and meets of decreasing countable chains in each fibre of $q$. \end{enumerate}